Review: Doppler Labs Here One smart earbuds

 The $299 Here One headphones are about far more than listening to tunes, they’re about hearing different aspects of life unfold at the volume you desire.
 They’re also about buying into the future a tad bit earlier than everyone else and getting to experience something truly unique.

 Following delays that left the device out of buyers’ hands over the holidays, Doppler Labs is finally beginning to ship out pre-orders.
-I’ve had a few weeks to play around with the smart earbuds, giving me time to test all their features and hone in on what fits into my daily life.
+I’ve had a few weeks to play around with the smart earbuds, giving me time to test all their features and home in on what fits into my daily life.

 Sound/Active Listening

 The Here Ones are all about listening.
 You listen to them, but more impressively, they listen to everything happening around you.
-Each of the earbuds packs 3 MEMS microphones, which process the sound around the user and deliver it to their ear canals with zero latency.
+Each of the earbuds packs three MEMS microphones, which process the sound around the user and deliver it to their ear canals with zero latency.
 Using this feature (Doppler Labs calls it Active Listening), users can adjust the noises they’re hearing in the world around them, boosting voices or toning down the party.

 Active Listening is broken up into a couple of flavors inside the device’s iOS app: Noise Filters, which are presets optimized for audio levels at the office or in a restaurant, and Live Mix, which lets you take control in altering the highs and lows of whatever sound environment you’re in.
 With either you can shift the loudness of each filter, either draining the noise 22 decibels or enhancing it by 5 decibels.